-Jobs Queensland worked in consultation with industry to develop a Skills, Training and Workforce Development Strategy with the aim of advancing manufacturing in Queensland.
+In 2017, Jobs Queensland worked in consultation with the manufacturing industry to develop a skills, training and workforce development strategy with the aim of advancing manufacturing in Queensland.

-Stage 3: Developed the Advancing Manufacturing Skills: A Skills, Training and Workforce Development Strategy for the Advanced Manufacturing Industry in Queensland, which brought together input provided by industry, industry associations and peak bodies, regions, communities, employers, unions and other key stakeholders for the project.
+The Advancing Manufacturing Skills: A Skills, Training and Workforce Development Strategy for the Advanced Manufacturing Industry in Queensland (PDF, 595 KB) (the Strategy) was released in 2018, which brought together the input provided by industry, industry associations and peak bodies, regions, communities, employers, unions and other key stakeholders for the project.

 (PDF, 476 KB)

 The Queensland Government published its response to the Strategy – the Skills Implementation Plan for Advanced Manufacturing.
 The Plan has been developed to support manufacturers in their transition to advanced manufacturing and to create a highly skilled workforce that addresses the Strategy’s 10 Priority Action Areas (PAAs).
 The Skills Implementation Plan for Advanced Manufacturing is available at www.rdmw.qld.gov.au/manufacturing/strategy/advancing-manufacturing-skills.